Nardo3875/Data_Engineering_Projects/README_mars_rover.md

 Run the script to fetch data (Python Programming language).

 ## Convert to Pandas DataFrame
-Convert it into a Pandas DataFrame,  (Python Programming language).
+Convert it into a Pandas DataFrame (Python Programming language).

 ## Display the first three images in the DataFrame
 Display the first three images.(Matplotlib Library)